jiehwan94/jiehwan94.github.io/_posts/project/2021-08-31-QA-Internship-Project.md

 Our goal was to build a web application that finds similarities between a new and bugs in the past which will bring about the following benefits:

 1.	**QA Testers** can determine whether or not to create a ticket for a new bug based on its similarities to bugs in history
-    - Find bugs in order of its similarities to the new bug with a search
+    - Find bugs in order of its similarities to the new bug
     - Reduces bug comparison time
     -	Avoids duplicate bug tickets.